wingkwong/leetcode-the-hard-way/tutorials/math/prime-factors.md

 ## [Example #2: 2507.
 Smallest Value After Replacing with Sum of Prime Factors](https://leetcode.com/problems/smallest-value-after-replacing-with-sum-of-prime-factors/description/)

 In this problem, we have keep replacing $n$ with sum of it's prime factors.
-We need to stop the process once $n$ becomes prime as a prime number has only $2$ factors $1$ and itself.
+We need to stop the process once $n$ becomes prime as a prime number has only two factors $1$ and itself.
 Since $1$ is not a prime number so it doesn't change.
 Once our process stops, we will have the minimum number, because sum of prime factor of any number is always less than itself.

 <details>
 <summary> Sum of prime factor of any number is always less than or equal to itself.
 Why? </summary>